RoyJames/room-impulse-responses/README.md

 # room-impulse-responses
 A list of publicly available acoustic/room impulse response (AIR/RIR) datasets.
 Currently this repo only tracks real-world recorded room impulse responses.
-Datasets included here may contain other data in addition to RIRs.
+Datasets included here may contain other data (e.g., speech, noise) in addition to RIRs.
+But I only describe the datasets about their RIR contents below.